gkrishnan/largeScaleML/Memory-Based-Model/Readme.md

 Readme
 ———————

-I have written three codes, one for user-based collaborative filtering, second for item-based collaborative filtering and the third for hybrid-based collaborative filtering.
+We have written three codes, one for user-based collaborative filtering, second for item-based collaborative filtering and the third for hybrid-based collaborative filtering.

 First, move to the folder and copy the files ratings.csv, toBeRated.csv, users.csv, and movies.csv to the downloaded “Code” folder.
 Now, enter the commands explained as follows: